 Wycombe Wanderers: Club Profile

-One for the BBC Three Counties team to sink their teeth into (when Luton aren’t taking up the airwaves); this ‘derby’ was first played out in October 2010.
-Of course, it’s not really an actual derby.
-In reality, there’s no bad blood or big history between us and Wycombe Wanderers.
-Not really, at least – a fair few battles nothing out of the ordinary for two sides going at it hammer and tongs.
+One for the BBC Three Counties team to sink their teeth into (when Luton aren’t taking up the airwaves); our ‘derby’ with Wycombe Wanderers first played out in October 2010.
+But it’s not really an actual derby.
+There’s no bad blood or big history between the Chairboys and ourselves.
+Well, that’s what we think at least.
+There have been some battles – but not anything you’d say was out of the ordinary for two sides going at it hammer and tongs.

 * league points only